vgsarvind/tidyData/README.md

 A snapshot can be found in the github repository (the *tidyOutput.csv* file)

+The data that the script produces is tidy in the sense that **it contains the values of each observation in a separate row and the columns represent the different variables (the metric or the subject or the activity that is being obeserved).**

 The run_Analysis script
 =======================

 This generates the tidy data output that can be used for further processing by data scientists from the data input.
-It makes use of various R functions for doing so,
+It makes use of various R functions for doing so.
+A Code book is also avalable (refer *codeBook.md*) which has a description of the tidy data file contents.

 Running the Script
 ==================